florianfesti/boxes/documentation/src/api_burn.rst

 Burn correction is done by increasing the radius of all outer corners.
 This moves all the straight lines outward by the same amount.
-This has he addeed benefit of not needing to change the length of the straight lines -- making them independent of the adjacent angles.
+This has the added benefit of not needing to change the length of the straight lines -- making them independent of the adjacent angles.
 An issue arises when it comes to inner corners.
 If they do have a radius reducing it by the burn value does the right thing.
 But